 A Swarm project enables you to set up custom approval workflows to reduce the risk of introducing bugs into the main branch, by grouping sets of files and assigning them to specific individuals for review.

-To create a project, you must first be logged into Swarm.
-Here, we are logged in as Twilliams.
+To create a project you, must first be logged into Swarm.
+We are going to log-in as T. Williams.

 Next, add at least one project member.
-We'll add several users.
-Note that existing Projects and Groups are also auto-suggested.
+Note, that existing projects and groups are also auto-suggested.

-Now, add files by entering one or more branches.
-Branches are defined by using Perforce depot paths.
-First, enter a name for the branch, and then the depot paths, one per line.
-If you are using Streams, just enter the stream’s root as the path for the branch.
+Now add files by entering one or more branches.
+Branches are defined using Perforce depot paths.
+First enter the name of the branch and then the depot paths, one per line.
+If you are using streams, just enter the stream’s root as a path for the branch.

-By default, these email notifications are checked.
-However, some teams may prefer not to receive notifications for every new review or when a change is committed. @mentioned users will receive email notifications even if these options are disabled.
+By default, email notifications are checked, however some teams may not prefer to receive notifications for every new review or when a change is committed.
+At-mentioned users will receive email notifications even if these options are disabled.

-Automated Tests and Automated Deployment are optional.
-The default syntax for automated Tests and Deployment is provided in the text entry box when enabled.
+Automated tests and automated deployment are optional.
+The default syntax for automated test and deployment is provided in a text-entry box when enabled.

 Once setup, any change in the code base that belongs to this project will trigger a test, and in some cases, deploy the application in the staging/production area automatically, further streamlining developer workflows.